alexandersep/CSU33012-SWENG-ASS2/Contribution.md

           `- - ( 1 + 2 )` is not allowed but `1 - - ( 1 + 2)` is allowed.
         - The answer will be returned to 3 decimal places as required.
         - The textbox does not take into carriage returns when inputting in the web app.
 Hence a correct answer will be given if something like `3\n+\n\n\r\n2` is given.
-(The *\r* and or *\n* are inputted in the web app when pressing enter).
+(The *\\r* and or *\\n* are inputted in the web app when pressing enter).
     - CI/CD
         - Continuous Integration will be triggered to run unit tests whenever anything is pushed to the main branch including a merge.
         - Continuos Delivery will be triggered when creating a new release tag and it will publish the docker image to dockerhub `asepelenco/interactive-calculator`
             - Two releases are in that dockerhub, v1.0.1 (CLI) and v2.0.0 (GUI html).
     - Releases
         - First release v1.0.1 is an implementation of the app before web app.
 This means it works in the terminal and would be considered a command line interface (CLI) of the app
         - Second release v2.0.0 is the final implementation.
 No terminal support and works on the web with html.
 The web app runs in `localhost:8080`

+\newpage

 ### Contributors & Contributions
 * Alexander Sepelenco
     - Acted as github lead with organising, README, pull requests, github workflow, and setting up Haskell with stack before the web app implementation.
 (Done in Assignment 1)
     - Set up Haskell unit testing: Hunit, and Quickcheck (Done in Assignment 1).
     - Set up github CI/CD workflow with caching and set up Dockerhub.